2011 Forêt Pinot Noir

-Extremely Exotic aromas of bitter caramelized wild cherries, boysenberry, and earthiness interlaced with oriental spices, black tea, espresso grounds and refined scents of sous-bois (forest floor).
-As the wine evolves in the glass or decanter, the aromatics become more focused and linear with dark cherry compote aromatics, superbly elegant and powerful, adding bitter chocolate and black truffles.
+Extremely Exotic aromas of bitter caramelized wild cherries, plums, and earthiness interlaced with herbal tones, violets, espresso grounds, and refined scents of sous-bois (forest floor).
+As the wine evolves in the glass or decanter, the aromatics become more focused and dense with dark cherry compote aromatics, superbly elegant and powerful, adding bitter chocolate and pine needles.

 Degustation / The Taste